go-vikunja/vikunja/Featurecreep.md

   * [ ] Per list
   * [ ] For the current user
 * [ ] ~~Websockets~~ SSE https://github.com/kljensen/golang-html5-sse-example
   * User authenticates (with jwt)
   * When updating/creating/etc an event struct is sent to the broker
   * The broker has a list of subscribed users
   * It then checks who is allowed to the see the event it recieved and sends it
+  * [ ] Being able to define filters for notifications or turn them silent completely -> Probably frontend only
 * [ ] mgl. zum Emailmaskieren haben (in den Nutzereinstellungen, wenn man seine Email nicht an alle Welt rausposaunen will)
 * [ ] Mgl. zum Accountlöschen haben (so richtig krass mit emailverifiezierung und dass alle Privaten Listen gelöscht werden und man alle geteilten entweder wem übertragen muss oder  auf privat stellen)
 * [ ] /info endpoint, in dem dann zb die limits und version etc steht
 * [ ] Deprecate /namespaces/{id}/lists in favour of namespace.ReadOne() <-- should also return the lists
+* [ ] Bindata for templates
+* [ ] `GetUserByID` and the likes should return pointers
+* [ ] Colors for lists and namespaces -> Up to the frontend to implement these
+* [ ] Some kind of milestones for tasks
+* [ ] Create tasks from a text/markdown file (probably frontend only)
+* [ ] Label-view: Get a bunch of tasks by label
+* [ ] Better caldav support (VTODO)
+* [ ] Debian package should have a service file
+* [ ] Downloads should be served via nginx (with theme?), minio should only be used for pushing artifacts.

 ### Refactor

 * [x] ListTaskRights, sollte überall gleich funktionieren, gibt ja mittlerweile auch eine Methode um liste von nem Task aus zu kriegen oder so
 * [x] Re-check all `{List|Namespace}{User|Team}` if really all parameters need to be exposed via json or are overwritten via param anyway.
+* [ ] Things like list/task order should use queries and not url params

 ### Linters